 Antipsychotic medications are divided into older ("first generation") and newer ("second generation") groups.
 In recent years, it has been shown that — in general — one group is not more effective than the other, but side effects differ from one group to the other.
 Also there are differences among the medications within each group.
 For any individual person with schizophrenia it is impossible to predict which medicine will be best.
 Therefore, finding the most favorable balance of benefits and side effects depends upon a thoughtful trial and error process.

 Patients who are having a first episode of psychosis are both more responsive to these medicines and are more sensitive to adverse effects.
 Thus, experts suggest that low to moderate doses be used at the start.
-They also suggest putting off trials of a couple of the newer drugs, clozapine (Clozaril) and olanzapine (Zyprexa), until other medications have been tried.
+In general, clozapine (Clozaril) and olanzapine (Zyprexa) are prescribed after other medications have been tried first.
 Compared to other antipsychotic medications, clozapine and olanzapine are more likely to cause weight gain.
 Also, about 1 in 100 people who take clozapine lose the capacity to produce the white blood cells needed to fight infection (see below).

 People who suffer a relapse can try any other medication in the first or second generation of antipsychotics.
 Once a person has found a drug or combination of drugs that helps, it is a good idea to continue maintenance treatment in order to reduce the risk of relapse.

 Older "first generation" antipsychotics.
 The first antipsychotics developed are also sometimes called "typical" (in contrast to "atypical") antipsychotics.
 The group includes chlorpromazine (Thorazine), haloperidol (Haldol) or perphenazine (Trilafon).
 First generation agents have been shown to be as effective as most newer ones.
 Side effects can be minimized if modest doses are used.
-These older drugs, since they are available in generic form, also tend to be more cost effective.
+The older drugs tend to be less expensive than the newer ones.
 The disadvantage of these drugs is the risk of muscle spasms or rigidity, restlessness and — with long-term use — the risk of developing potentially irreversible involuntary muscle movements (called tardive dyskinesia).